The Senior Management team works closely with the Trustees to carry out the day-to-day running of Age Scotland.

 Passionate about helping vulnerable people Michelle also volunteered as a trustee on the board of Fife Women’s Aid in her spare time.

 Married with two young children, Michelle enjoys spending leisure time with her family and friends.
-As a huge animal lover, Michelle is also is kept busy with her pets – a cat, three dogs and a pet tortoise!
+As a huge animal lover, Michelle is also is kept busy with her pets – a cat, two dogs and a pet tortoise!

 Michelle also loves travelling, nature, wildlife and the outdoors and likes nothing better than weekend dog walks.